 Figure 6 examines the effects of varied interaction types and connectance on the time of assembly for island communities.
-The ternary heatmaps display the logarithm of the time of assembly, where each timestep represents an equilibrium on the island community at which new migrants were introduced from the mainland.
+The ternary heatmaps display the logarithm of the time to the maximum number of species on this island, where each timestep represents an equilibrium on the island community at which new migrants were introduced from the mainland.
 The intuitive expectation would be that a smaller surviving community on the mainland would result in decreased time of assembly for the island community.
 The data in Figure 5 shows that this is the case, but in communities of similar richness, the effects of the differing balance of interaction types clearly contribute to the time of assembly.

-At 10 percent connectance, island communities formed from mainlands with originally higher proportions of competitive interactions are clearly assembling at a faster pace than the rest.
-At 50 percent connectance, the time to assembly decreases across all communities.
+At 10 percent connectance, island communities formed from mainlands with originally higher proportions of competitive interactions are clearly assembling at a faster pace than the rest (bluer hexagons).
+At 50 percent connectance, the time to assembly decreases across all communities (tan and red hexagons).
 The trend concerning competitive interactions continues, as is apparent from Plot 2 in Figure 6 when compared with plot 2 in Figure 4.
 The communities starting at higher levels of competition cluster after equilibrating, and the communities within this cluster have a visibly lower time to assembly than the rest of communities in the heatmap.
 At 100 percent connectance, the time to assembly decreases further across the board, with communities with high levels of exploitative interactions going extinct as previously discussed.
 The effects of competitive interactions on time to assembly are most easily visible here.
 With all of the mainlands clustered at the top of the heatmap, the gradient showing a decreasing time to assembly as the initial levels of competitive interactions increase is unmistakable.

 DISCUSSION

+Here, we present two models of community assembly with different ecological complexities incorporated: demographically structured species interactions and the proportion of ecological interaction types.
+These are ubiquitious realities of real ecological communities, but are understudied in the literature.
 The complexity of the stage structured model challenges the findings of older unstructured models.
-Greater complexity of interaction does not necessarily mean greater stability of the ecosystem.
+Greater complexity of interactions does not necessarily mean greater stability of the ecosystem.
 Communities with greater niche overlap are able to migrate to newer ecosystems significantly quicker than those with lower niche overlaps.
 Increasing connectances only seemed to amplify this instability in communities with lower niche overlaps.
 Ontogenetic specialists are more robust at a lower p value than generalists are at higher p value.
-These findings seem to be consistent with the findings of Rudolf & Lafferty (2011).
+These findings seem to be consistent with the findings of Rudolf & Lafferty’s (2011) stage structured model.

-The results of the interaction type model suggest that mutualistic interactions guarantee greater internal stability and thus increased time to assembly.
+The results of the interaction type model suggest that mutualistic interactions results greater internal stability and thus increased time to for equilibrated community assembly.
 Competitive interactions decrease time to assembly, while not severely compromising a community’s internal stability.
 Varied proportions of both mutualistic and competitive interaction types guarantee the shortest time to assembly while preserving internal stability, in line with the findings of Qian (2019).
 Exploitative interactions were found to decrease time to assembly, but only as a result of significantly destabilizing communities.
 Connectance was shown to be a destabilizing force, as increases in connectance were directly linked to large decreases in mainland size and island persistence; this falls in line with findings supported by May (1972) and others thereafter.
-Varying richness was not shown to have any significant effect on these results.
+While we only presented results from mainland communities initiated with 100 species, varying the initial species richness did not show qualitative differences.